robertoandino/fitness_tracker_app/README.md

 Run the backend server on your side once repo has been cloned.
 Uncomment code in HomePage, Progress, LogWorkout Components.
 Data will be stored and retrieved from the database (sqlite3).
+Create .env file in root directory with PORT and JWT_SECRET.

 # Create React App